| Title: | A Simple Router for HTTP and WebSocket Requests |

 Add a handler to the specified method and path.
 The special

-will allow the handler to match all http request methods.
+method 'all' will allow the handler to match all http request methods.

 The path is a URL path consisting of strings, parameters (strings